 The best time to visit Algonquin Park is in August when the black flies and mosquitoes have subsided.
 The black flies can be relentless in the middle of the summer, especially in swampy portages.
 The typical loops we take are at an intermediate level – you’ll need some experience to attempt them:

-Day one: Town of Whitney (access point #13) paddle to end of Galeairy Lake
+First day: Town of Whitney (access point #13) paddle to end of Galeairy Lake

-Day two: Galeairy – Rock – Pen – Welcome
+Second day: Galeairy – Rock – Pen – Welcome

-Day three: Welcome – Harry – Rence – Frank – Florence – Louisa
+Third day: Welcome – Harry – Rence – Frank – Florence – Louisa

-Day four: Louisa – Rock – Galeairy
+Fourth day: Louisa – Rock – Galeairy

-Day five: Galeairy – Whitney
+Fifth day: Galeairy – Whitney

 Big Trout Loop

-Day one: Canoe Lake (access point #5) Canoe – Joe – Little Joe – Burnt Island
+First day: Canoe Lake (access point #5) Canoe – Joe – Little Joe – Burnt Island

 Second day: Burnt Island – Little Otterslide – Otterslide – Otterslide Creek – Big Trout

 Third day: Big Trout – White Trout – McIntosh Marsh – McIntosh

-Day four: McIntosh – Ink – Tom Thompson – Littledoe
+Fourth day: McIntosh – Ink – Tom Thompson – Littledoe

-Day five: Littledoe – Teepee – Joe – Canoe
+Fifth day: Littledoe – Teepee – Joe – Canoe

 Last summer we were all able to make it on our annual family canoe trip to Algonquin Park.
 My brother brought his hound dog June Bug who was still a pup at the time.
-On one of our portages from Big Trout Lake into Lake La Muir, a bull moose jumped out onto the path 10 feet in front of us.
+On one of our portages from Big Trout Lake into Lake La Muir, a bull moose jumped out onto the path.
+It was only 10 feet in front of us.

 It is still, to this day, a stage for my brothers to keep us entertained by enthusiastically reciting the best lines from every movie.
-Not only are the outdoors a place to relax and recharge, it’s a place you will gain confidence in your abilities.
-Where you will find yourself again and again if you’ve ever lost sight and a place that will bring you closer to those you explore it with.
+Not only are the outdoors a place to relax and recharge, they’re a place you will gain confidence in your abilities.
+Where you will find yourself again and again if you’ve ever lost your equilibrium.
+It’s a place that will bring you closer to those you explore it with.